tpfk7/hangman-guessing-game/TESTING.md

 I have used the recommended [CI Python Linter](https://pep8ci.herokuapp.com) to validate all of my Python files.

-The CI Python Linter can be used two different ways.
-- Copy/Paste your Python code directly into the linter.
-- As an API, using the "raw" URL appended to the linter URL.
-    - To find the "raw" URL, navigate to your file directly on the GitHub repo.
-    - On that page, GitHub provides a button on the right called "Raw" that you can click on.
-    - From that new page, copy the full URL, and paste it after the CI Python Linter URL (with a `/` separator).
-    - Examples:

     | File | CI URL | Raw URL | Combined |
     | --- | --- | --- | --- |
     | PP3 *run.py* file | `https://pep8ci.herokuapp.com/` | `https://raw.githubusercontent.com/tpfk7/hangman-guessing-game/main/run.py` | https://pep8ci.herokuapp.com/https://raw.githubusercontent.com/tpfk7/hangman-guessing-game/main/run.py |